 Billed as "an American bistro with a Southern Soul," Lucky Rooster chef/owner Clayton Rollison offers a small but varied (and oft-changing) menu of "refined comfort foods and adventurist dishes."
 Favorites range from pork pot roast and steak frites to foie gras pate and octopus a la palancha.
 Local oysters are a specialty.

 32 Palmetto Bay Road, Hilton Head Island; 843.785.9273

 Lowcountry Backyard owners Dave and Raina Peck tried to recreate the Hilton Head of their youth, when a drawbridge was the only way onto the island and locals tolerated visitors.
 "The island's place for Lowcountry seafood and cuisine made the way it used to be," the Pecks write on their website.
 Their motto: "Experience the island, love the food."
 Try the fried green tomato BLT - delicious.

-It's unknown how many people visit Hilton Head to eat Reuben sandwiches (maybe the New York crowd), but for those so inclined, this is the place.
+It's unknown how many people visit Hilton Head to eat Reuben sandwiches (maybe the New York crowd), but for those so inclined, Kelly's Tavern is the place to go.
 Also on the menu are burgers, steakhouse and pub food.
 Oh, and the baby Reuben, for those delicate appetites.